sshmo/Python-JavaScript/README.md

 # Python-JavaScript
   This Python-JavaScript project includes my code implementation of the corresponding [course](https://cs50.harvard.edu/web/2020/).

-The libraries and framworks used in this project are:
+### The libraries and framworks used in this project are:

-- **Django** Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+  - **Django:** Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-- **markdown2** In order to convert markdown fils to html.
+  - **markdown2:** In order to convert markdown fils to html.

-The projects that the course proposed to build are:
+### The projects that the course proposed to build are:

   0. ***Search***

       Design a front-end for Google Search, Google Image Search, and Google Advanced Search.

   1. ***Wiki***

       Design a Wikipedia-like online encyclopedia.

   2. ***Commerce***

       Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

   3. ***Mail***

       Design a front-end for an email client that makes API calls to send and receive emails.

   4. ***Network***

       Design a Twitter-like social network website for making posts and following users.